latifkhon/learn-osi-saf-sea-ice/README.md

 *Note: if you get a warning that "solver" is not a valid conda argument, you can skip the libmamba install and run:* `conda env create -f environment.yml`

+*Note: as you need to install libmamba solver in the conda base environment, this may not always be possible on cloud systems.*

-### Running Jupyter Notebook
+### Running Jupyter Lab

-This module is based around a series of [Jupyter Notebooks](https://jupyter.org/).
-These support high-level interactive learning by allowing us to combine code, text description and data visualisations.
+This module is based around a series of [Jupyter Notebooks](https://jupyter.org/), designed to be run in Jupyter Lab.
+Jupyter Notebooks support high-level interactive learning by allowing us to combine code, text description and data visualisations.
 If you have not worked with `Jupyter Notebooks` before, please look at the [Introduction to Python and Project Jupyter](./working-with-python/Intro_to_Python_and_Jupyter.ipynb) module to get a short introduction to their usage and benefits.

 To run Jupyter Notebook, open a terminal or Anaconda prompt and make sure you have activated the correct environment.
 Again, navigate to the repository folder.
 Now you can run Jupyter using:

 `jupyter lab` or `jupyter-lab`, depending on your operating system.

-This should open Jupyter Notebooks in a browser window.
+This should open Jupyter Lab in a browser window.
 On occasion, Jupyter may not be able to open a window and will give you a URL to past in your browser.
 Please do so, if required.

-*Note: Jupyter Notebook is not able to find modules that are 'above' it in a directory tree, and you will unable to navigate to these.
+*Note: Jupyter Lab is not able to find antyhing that is 'above' it in a directory tree, and you will unable to navigate to these.
 So make sure you run the line above from the correct directory!*

 Now you can run the notebooks!
 We recommend you start with the [Index](./Index.ipynb) module.

+### Running on cloud platforms

+If you are running on a remote Jupyter Hub (e.g. WEkEO or Insula) you will need to perform some additional steps to ensure that you have the right python environment loaded in your notebook.
+When running locally, as long you have activated the correct environment, Jupyter will load it into your the "kernel" which runs your code by default.
+On cloud systems, we have to add the kernel to the system and apply it manually when we run.

+To add an environment to a kernel you should first build the environment and activate it as described above.
+Once you have done this, you can add your environment to a kernel from the command line as follows:

+`python -m ipykernel install --name cmts_learn_osi_saf_sea_ice* --user`

+You should now be able to select the kernel from the menu bar in the top right hand side of any notebook you run.

+*Note: it sometimes takes a few seconds for the kernel to register in the notebook itself*

+*Note: the above does not apply to Binder, which will load the environment supplied with the Git repository*

 ### Collaborating, contributing and issues